yonkahlon/Zenject/README.md

         Container.Bind<IFoo>().ToTransient<Foo>();

-1. **ToSingleFromPrefab** - Inject from unity prefab as singleton
+1. **ToSinglePrefab** - Inject from unity prefab as singleton

-        Container.Bind<FooMonoBehaviour>().ToSingleFromPrefab<FooMonoBehaviour>(PrefabGameObject);
+        Container.Bind<FooMonoBehaviour>().ToSinglePrefab(PrefabGameObject);

     This will instantiate a new instance of the given prefab, and then search the newly created game object for the given component (in this case FooMonoBehaviour).
-Note in this case specifying `FooMonoBehaviour` twice is redundant but necessary.

-    Also, because it is ToSingle it will only instantiate the prefab once, and otherwise use the same instance of FooMonoBehaviour
+    Also, because it is ToSingle it will only instantiate the prefab once, and otherwise use the same instance of FooMonoBehaviour.

+    You can also bind multiple singletons to the same prefab.
+For example:

+        Container.Bind<FooMonoBehaviour>().ToSinglePrefab(PrefabGameObject);
+        Container.Bind<BarMonoBehaviour>().ToSinglePrefab(PrefabGameObject);

+    This will result in the prefab `PrefabGameObject` being instantiated once, and then searched for monobehaviour's `FooMonoBehaviour` and `BarMonoBehaviour`

-1. **ToTransientFromPrefab** - Inject from unity prefab as newly created object
+1. **ToTransientPrefab** - Inject from unity prefab as newly created object

-        Container.Bind<FooMonoBehaviour>().ToTransientFromPrefab<FooMonoBehaviour>(PrefabGameObject);
+        Container.Bind<FooMonoBehaviour>().ToTransientPrefab<FooMonoBehaviour>(PrefabGameObject);

-    This works similar to ToSingleFromPrefab except it will instantiate a new instance of the given prefab every time the dependency is injected.
+    This works similar to ToSinglePrefab except it will instantiate a new instance of the given prefab every time the dependency is injected.

 1.  **ToSingleGameObject** - Inject MonoBehaviour.